paolagonzalez0/penney_game_final/README.md

 ### Visualization: `create_heatmap`, `make_heatmap_package`, `save_figures`

 To visualize the results, the `create_heatmap` and `make_heatmap_package` create the final heatmaps for comparison.
 Along with this, it saves the PNG and HTML files (using `save_figures`) of each visualization in the "figures" directory.
 To create a single heatmap using `create_heatmap`, the `get_data` function loads in the final simulation results from the JSON file.
 Next, we reformat the data (either cards/card_ties or tricks/trick_ties) using `format_data`.
 The labels for the heatmap are generated using `make_annots`.
 Finally, we input the data and labels into `make_heatmap` and return the visualization.

+### Final Output

+This program produces two heatmaps to compare the win probabilities of the two variations of Penney's game.
+These visualizations can be found in the "figures" directory.
+Each heatmap cell represents the win probability of each pair of 3-pattern sequences used by the player and their opponent.
+The darker the cell, the more likely it is for the player to win and the lighter the cell, the more likely it is for the opponent to win.
+Since both players cannot have the same pattern, the diagonal is grayed out.
+By putting the cards and tricks heatmaps next to one another, we can easily compare the final win results.